aaelony/ragtime/README.md

  - [X] DONE: AWS Lambda that communicates with LLM via AWS Bedrock
  - [X] DONE: Ability to read, parse, chunk, compute and store embeddings into a local database.
- - [ ] TODO: Retrieval of document embeddings to compare for similarity with a user question for RAG implementation
+ - [ ] TODO: (50% DONE) RAG Retrieval of document embeddings to compare for similarity with a user question and provide context for the prompt.